Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-vscode.md

 id: "integrate-mcp-vscode"
 ---

+# Integrate VS Code with MCP <Lifecycle status="beta" />

+Microsoft [Visual Studio Code (VS Code)](https://code.visualstudio.com/mcp) is a powerful and popular integrated development environment (IDE).

-These instructions are for integrating dbt MCP and Microsoft VS Code.
+These instructions are for integrating dbt MCP and VS Code.
 To get started, in VS Code:

 1. Open the Settings menu and select the correct tab atop the page for your use case
-    - `Workspace` - configures the server in the context of your workspace
+    - `Workspace` &mdash; configures the server in the context of your workspace
-    - `User` - configures the server in the context of your user
+    - `User` &mdash; configures the server in the context of your user
     <br />
-   **Note for WSL users**: If you're using VS Code with WSL (Windows Subsystem for Linux), you'll need to configure WSL-specific settings.
+   **Note for WSL users**: If you're using VS Code with Windows Subsystem for Linux (WSL), you'll need to configure WSL-specific settings.
 Run the **Preferences: Open Remote Settings** command from the Command Palette (F1) or select the **Remote** tab in the Settings editor.
 Local User settings are reused in WSL but can be overridden with WSL-specific settings.
-Configuring MCP servers in the local User settings will not work properly in a WSL environment.
+Configuring MCP servers in the local user settings will not work properly in a WSL environment.

 2. Select **Features** → **Chat**